An Ethical Philosophy of Life by Felix Adler

 $12.95, 76 pages, Purchase on Virtual Bookworm

 Ethics, the study of how people treat other, is a hunt for truth as every person becomes a judge of right and wrong.
 It is also the way to become a free person, since it helps one know what the choices are in life.
 “The First Book of Ethics” is about how people have tried to find the answers, and how each person may find them.
+This is a great book to read to children or use in Coming of Age programs (for students ages 11-14).
+It is also recommended for anyone starting to explore how to live a more ethical and meaningful life.

 The Humanist Way – An Introduction to Ethical Humanist Religion by Edward L. Ericson